Ragg-/electron-boilerplate/README.md

 - app.command.dispatch("&lt;command name&gt;"[, arguments...])
 - app.command.on("&lt;command name&gt;"[, arguments...])

-`CommandManager(on Browser, Renderer)` provides Browser&lt;-&gt;Renderer transparent command dispatch.
+`CommandManager(on Browser, Renderer)` provides transparent access between Browser and Render.
-CommandManger explode to `global.app.command (on Browser)` or `window.app.command (on Renderer)`.
+CommandManger explodes to `global.app.command (on Browser)` or `window.app.command (on Renderer)`.

-CommandManger is extends EventEmitter3, if you want handling an command, call `app.command.on("<command name>", <listener>)` method!
+CommandManger extends EventEmitter3.
+If you want to handle some commands,
+call `app.command.on("<command name>", <listener>)` method!

 If you want to dispatch the command, call `app.command.dispatch("<command name>"[, arguments...])`.

-`command.dispatch` is dispatch command to Browser and Renderer(not other Renderer process).
+`command.dispatch` dispatches a command to Browser and Renderer (not to other Renderer processes)

 ### Application menu (with scriptable defintion)
 _(It's only used on Browser process)_

-Application menu definitions in `src/browser/config/menus/{platform}.coffee`
+Application menu definitions are in `src/browser/config/menus/{platform}.coffee`
 `TODO: Write this section`

-### Multiple window management
+### Multiple windows management
 `TODO: Write this section`

-### CSS Selector based context menu
+### CSS selector-based context menu
 _(It's only used on Renderer process)_

 - app.contextMenu.add("&lt;selector&gt;", &lt;electron's menu template object&gt;)